 NSAID eye drops (Nonsteroidal anti-inflammatory drugs) relieve itching, but may cause burning or stinging when inserted, and need to be used four times a day.

 Corticosteroid eye drops treat chronic and severe itching, redness and swelling.
 These steroidal eye drops should only be used long term (more than two weeks) under a doctor’s supervision as they can cause an increased risk of infection, glaucoma and cataracts.

 If eye drops are not sufficient in treating your allergies, your eye doctor may recommend an oral antihistamine for further relief.

 Oral antihistamines, both over-the-counter and prescription, can be mildly effective in relieving the itching associated with eye allergies.
-In addition, these medications can cause dry eyes and actually worsen your allergy symptoms.
+However, these medications can cause dry eyes and actually worsen your allergy symptoms.

 Allergy shots (immunotherapy)

 Allergy shots improve tolerance to an allergen by gradually increasing exposure to the allergen over time.
 Optimal results are generally noticed after several months of treatment, and medications to alleviate symptoms may still be required.

 How to prevent eye allergy symptoms

 Avoid allergy triggers by implementing the following suggestions: